 The program is involved in ongoing clinical trials within the Dana-Farber/Harvard Cancer Center (DF/HCC), including those related to novel EGFR inhibitors and other targeted agents.
-Drs.
-Costa and Huberman are principal investigators for active clinical trials at BIDMC.
+Dr. Costa and is the principal investigator for active clinical trials at BIDMC.

 The Thoracic Oncology Program is a key member of the DF/HCC Lung SPORE's efforts to identify transcription factors involved in the pathogenesis of lung cancer.
 Drs.
 Costa and Tenen are co-leaders of the Lung SPORE program at D/FHCC.